 The Trustees consider that the Trust is a going concern.
-The $\bar{3}$ - 5 year forecasts have been considered by the Board and all academies presented a balanced budget for the upcoming financial year 2021/2022.
+The 3 - 5 year forecasts have been considered by the Board.
+Most academies presented a balanced budget for the upcoming financial year 2022/2023.
+For those which were unable to balance their budget the Board has assessed the individual circumstances causing the negative position and is assured of the measures in place to mitigate any forecasted deficits and that the cumulative impact can be managed by the Trust without materially impacting on its financial stability.
 The Trust is careful to include contingencies in the budget process including pay increases, pay increments, pension contributions and inflation.

-The Trust continue to review all its service level agreements as they expire, and consider better value by working with suppliers to consolidate accounts and achieve economies of scale and better value for money.
+The Trust continue to review all its service level agreements as they expire and consider better value by working with suppliers to consolidate accounts and achieve economies of scale and better value for money.
 The Trust operates effectively within its finance policy and scheme of delegation ensuring no unnecessary expenditure is incurred.
 Working budgets are maintained and updated regularly including monthly to the financial system for comparison.
 Any variances are investigated as they arise and monthly management accounts are discussed with the Trustees.
 The Trust pools its reserves in order to protect its activities by providing a financial comfort against an unpredictable environment and to ensure sufficient provision for future capital procurement and to safeguard future cash flow requirements.
 The Trust's level of reserves is predicted to increase over the next three years to provide more robust comfort levels, having experienced a dip in reserves in recent years.
 Cash flow is not considered an issue.